muke101/pypy-llvm-backend/README.rst

 Ideally the research will be able to aid authors of tracing JITs to construct highly refined last layers of optimisation, with or without LLVM.

+All code for the LLVM backend can be found at 'rpython/jit/backend/llvm/'

 For information on PyPy specifically, see https://www.pypy.org/